-Job advertisements almost always ask for such skills and vary greatly depending on whether you are applying for a position as a software developer, accountant or HR manager.
+Job advertisements almost always ask for these skills.
+The skills required vary greatly depending on whether you’re applying for a position as a software developer, accountant or HR manager.

-Depending on the job you are applying, you should include:
+Depending on the job you’re applying for, you should include:

 Clearly indicate your ability to manage complex projects

 Being a Girl/Boy Scout or summer camp counselor, member of a sport or debate team, volunteering, completing a first aid course or participating in charity events all point toward skills worth highlighting.
 These skills influence and demonstrate your values, commitments, involvement, leadership, personal development, responsibility, organization and initiative.